FelixLabelle/felixlabelle.github.io/_posts/2025-11-21-review_of_theoritical_limit_ir.md

 are likely a relatively frequent occurrence given the long tailed nature of queries.

 These shifts naturally occur in 3 ways IMO:
-1. the task itself, i.e., shifts of $p(y|c,q)$ which is the functioning capturing the ground truth relationship.
+1. the task itself, i.e., shifts of $$p(y \lvert c,q)$$ which is the functioning capturing the ground truth relationship.
 2. new relationships, e.g., when new queries or documents are added
 3. transfer between splits or domains

 Practically each of these can be tested in the following ways:
-1. use k-fold and see how variable $d$ is across splits
+1. use k-fold and see how variable $$d$$ is across splits
-2. see how $d$ changes when splits (e.g., train, val, dev) are combined (which should be more representative of the overall task)
+2. see how $$d$$ changes when splits (e.g., train, val, dev) are combined (which should be more representative of the overall task)
 3. There are two sub-experiments
-	1. using the existing splits and measuring the difference between $d$ across splits separately
+	1. using the existing splits and measuring the difference between $$d$$ across splits separately
 	2. the same task across different domains
 <!-- text to flush out, descrube ab experu -->